revilowaldow/BITC/Factions/Party/Aru of the Sands.md

 > - Aru's Parents

-> "The Sands call not the strong nor the wise, but those who understand the bond that ties true commarades.
+> "The Sands call not the strong nor the wise, but those who understand the bond that ties true comrades.
 One never braves the sands alone."

+Dream of parents and north gate and sandstorm